Is It People Pleasing or Is It a Fawn Trauma Response?

 You’re there, but not fully present.
 Your body pulled the emergency brake.

-Fawn is what happens when your body leans in to avoid threat.
+Fawn is what happens when your body leans in to avoid threat as a fawning trauma response.

 You become agreeable.
 Helpful.
 Extra attuned to what others need, and miles away from your own needs.